HTenkanen/mobility-course/source/index.rst

 .. figure:: img/Sustainable_mobility_banner.png

-*Guest lecture, Technical University Munich*: **Spatial data and approaches to study sustainable transport** deals with the use of spatial data science approaches to study sustainable mobility and accessibility in urban environments.
+*Block course, University of Augsburg*: **GeoPython: Spatial data science for sustainable mobility** deals with the use of spatial data science approaches to study sustainable mobility and accessibility in urban environments.

 After participating in the event, the student is able to:

 - Understand how human well-being and capabilities relate to mobility, and how those can be analyzed using computational approaches
+- Use open-source spatial analysis libraries to study spatial mobility and accessibility
 - Understand how modern computational technologies can be used to support open science and reproducible research
 - Assess the selected analytical tools and understand their benefits and limitations

-..
-  - Use open-source spatial analysis libraries to study spatial mobility and accessibility

 ..
     Course format